 Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editor, Francesca Richmond of Baker McKenzie LLP, for her continued assistance with this volume.
+We also extend special thanks to the contributing editor, Elizabeth Morony of Clifford Chance LLP, for her assistance with this volume.

-London July 2019
+London July 2020

-Reproduced with permission from Law Business Research Ltd This article was first published in August 2019 For further information please contact editorial@gettingthedealthrough.com
+Reproduced with permission from Law Business Research Ltd This article was first published in July 2020 For further information please contact editorial@gettingthedealthrough.com